tannerdolby/metagen-docs/docs/intro.md

 Let's discover **meta-generator in less than 5 minutes**.

 This utility generates document metadata for websites.
-Create meta tags for [Open Graph](https://ogp.me/) and [Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/markup) along with other useful metadata.
+Create `<meta>` tags for [Open Graph](https://ogp.me/) and [Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/markup) along with other useful metadata for social share.
 All of the tags necessary for baseline social share functionality are included with this plugin, with additional tags for more custom use cases.

 ## Getting Started

-Get started by installing [meta-generator](https://www.npmjs.com/package/meta-generator).

-### What you'll need

 - Environment with JavaScript